rohanthewiz/orient_db_client/README.md

 OrientDB Client
 ===============
 *This is fork of jhstatewide/orient_db_client.
-It is in beta stage at the moment but don't be discouraged by that*.
-The Gem is now working nicely and command and queries can be passed through
+I am currently not maintaining this.
+If you are willing and able please create a fork.

+You should be able to run queries with

     db_session.command('select from Thing')